About Mutations in the SMAD4 Gene

 Some examples of these cancer screenings include:

-• Getting colonoscopies starting at an earlier age and more often than most people.
+• Colonoscopies starting at an earlier age and more often than most people.

-• Getting an upper endoscopy (a procedure that lets your doctor see inside your stomach and small intestine).
+• An upper endoscopy (a procedure that lets your doctor see inside your stomach and small intestine).

 If you’re having surgery for colon cancer or polyps, your genetic counselor may recommend you have extra colon tissue removed to prevent colon cancer.